james-2142/pdf2kmz/README.md

 * Load the kmz into QGIS Desktop.
 It will only import the kml file, and will display bounding boxes for all of the tiles.
 If you keep the intermediate files `-k` you can also import the image in the `warped` subdirectory.
 The bounding boxes from the kml file should overlap the warped image nicely.
 You can also use the `QuickMapServices` plugin to load the OSM maps layer.
 The features should overlap with the OSM map.

-* Load the kmz into Garmins's BaseCamp software and verify that the map is oriented as it should.
+* Load the kmz into Garmin's BaseCamp software and verify that the map is oriented as it should.
 You can do this by comparing it to base map or creating a custom map using another method.

 * Load the custom map onto you GPS, then zoom and pan until you can see the map.
-Verify that it is oriented correctly against the basemap.
+Verify that it is oriented correctly against the BaseCamp.

 Always have a backup navigation method in the field - electronic devices and batteries fail.